-To maximize its resources and ensure the long-term viability of its established neighborhoods, the Village should prioritize the building out of platted subdivisions and the revitalization of aging residential areas.
-New growth areas should be used to accommodate long-term population growth once the build-out of emerging areas is complete.
+In order to maximize its resources and ensure the long-term viability of its established neighborhoods, the Village should prioritize the building out of platted subdivisions and the revitalization of aging residential areas.
+New growth areas should be used to accommodate long-term population growth once build-out of emerging areas in complete.